anwar-elbarry/Y-track/README.md

 ![Y-Track Logo](./frontend/public/images/Y-TRACK_dark.svg)

 ## Project Overview

-The main interface of Y-Track provides a clear overview through dynamic statistics and visualizations.
-It provides customized dashboards and improved financial management, ensuring tax compliance and efficiency of recurring tasks.
+The main interface of Y-Track provides a clear overview through statistics and dynamic visualizations.
+It offers customized dashboards and optimized management of revenues, expenses and invoices, while automating repetitive tasks to simplify the daily life of the user.

 ## Key Features